kaifczxc-lab/OCSSN/README.md

 # Section 3 | Summary |

+(These results are reproducible only on the version of the [code without the shortcut fix](https://github.com/kaifczxc-lab/OCSSN/blob/SiritoriProjects/fssn_build_main.py))

 Current stage and current PoC test don't give all understanding about OCSSN's power, because of that, the results presented here should be viewed as preliminary

 All results can be found [here](https://github.com/kaifczxc-lab/OCSSN/tree/SiritoriProjects/summary-tests-logs)